eudoxia0/eudoxia0.github.io/article/_posts/2022-12-14-astronomical-calculations-hard-sf-common-lisp.md

 More detailed: Dijkstra begin with the start vertex, and performs breadth-first search by building up a tree through the neighbouring nodes.
-Each leaf node knows its cost, that is, the sum of the costs in the path from the root to the leaf.
+Each leaf node knows its cost, that is, the sum of the edge costs in the path from the root to the leaf.
 In normal breadth-first search, the search order is just the iteration order of the node's children.
 Dijkstra picks the next node that minimizes cost.
 That's the beam part of beam search.